ianyepan/ianyepan.github.io/_posts/2026-06-07-emacs-in-pop-culture.md

 _How to Sell Drugs Online (Fast), Netflix TV series_

-In Season 2, Episode 1 of this German Netflix series, Kira, an Emacs advocate with elite hacking skills, jokes about "Vi having two modes, 'beeping non-stop' and 'breaking everything'".
-Her date, Lenny, argues back, "Is that so?
-Emacs is surely much better - until your hands fall off from hitting the shortcuts!"
-Shortly earning himself a french fry thrown at his face...
+In Season 2, Episode 1 of this German Netflix series, Kira, an Emacs advocate with elite hacking skills, jokes about Vi having two modes, 'beeping non-stop' and 'breaking everything'.
+Her date, Lenny, argues back, "*Is that so?
+Emacs is surely much better - until your hands fall off from hitting the shortcuts!*" Shortly earning himself a french fry thrown at his face...

 Jokes on you, Lenny.
-I use Emacs with Evil-mode.
-The best of both worlds!
+I use Emacs with Evil-mode -- the best of both worlds!

 ![How to Sell Drugs Online (Fast) - Emacs vs Vi](/images/htsdo-emacs.png){: width="90%"}
 _Lenny, a Vi user, pokes fun at Emacs' nasty default shortcuts_